DJCordhose/typedjavascriptwithtypescriptandflow/manuscript/chapter1.md

 JavaScript and more specifically React code.

 TypeScript is an extension to JavaScript that compiles back to ES5 or ES6.
-It is actively developed by Microsoft and used as primary language for Google’s Angular 2 framework.
+It is actively developed by Microsoft and used as primary language for Google's Angular 2 framework.